 The other common answer is, “We charge a development fee to those parents who don’t want to participate in the fundraising that needs to be done.”

-When you expect parents to fundraise by selling “stuff” for your school, you’re putting them in the predicament of not just paying tuition, but also may expose them to tax liabilities, since if they raise money that is a direct benefit to their child and their family, that can be considered as “taxable income.”
+When you expect parents to fundraise by selling “stuff” for your school, you’re putting them in the predicament of not just paying tuition, but also may expose them to tax liabilities, since if they raise money that is a direct benefit to their child and their family, that may be considered to be “taxable income.”
 (Consult your tax advisor about the potential ramifications.)

 Fundraising is important – but events, not sales of products, are what not only raise dollars for the school, but also requires the parent community to work together for a common goal.
 Strengthening the parent community fosters student retention, which drives word of mouth marketing, which serves to increase enrollment.
 Here’s where it gets interesting – events need to be enjoyable, to the point that they provide a great “experience” not only for those attending the event, but for those working it as well.

 The parents of the children enrolled in your school are “customers.”
 In any publication that speaks to improving customer satisfaction today, it’s the “customer experience” that is paramount to improving a company’s bottom line.
 In the case of the business, that means more profit for the company.
 In the case of your school, that means being able to increase salaries to pay teachers a living wage, to implement technology within the curriculum to foster collaboration and research, to improve the surroundings and atmosphere of the physical plant, to innovate by creating new programs and activities that will attract new parents to your school, and inspire constituencies with a five-year strategic plan that will move the school toward the vision you have for it.
 The Five I’s make it easy to remember: Increase.
 Implement.
 Improve.
 Innovate.
 Inspire.